Some Fock spaces with depth two action: Introduction

 \section{Introduction}

-Symmetric, anti-symmetric, and Bolzmann (free) Fock spaces have been studied for almost a century.
+Symmetric, anti-symmetric, and full Fock spaces have been studied for almost a century.
 They have appeared in quantum mechanics and the theory of operator algebras; in combinatorics, representation theory, and the study of orthogonal polynomials; and in other fields.
-Over the last several decades, there has been a proliferation of other Fock spaces, with accompanying structures which to a greater or lesser degree share the properties of the classical ones.
-Such structures include commutation relations; Gaussian-type and Poisson-type operators; Wick products and orthogonal polynomials; It\^o calculus, etc. Among these numerous constructions, we want to highlight three, all of which appeared roughly at the same time a decade ago.
-Below we list some of the results about these constructions; each of the papers below contains other important results not pertinent to this introduction.
+Over the last few decades, there has been a proliferation of other Fock spaces, with accompanying structures which to a greater or lesser degree share the properties of the classical ones.
+Such structures include commutation relations; Gaussian-type and Poisson-type operators; Wick products and orthogonal polynomials; It\^o calculus, etc. Among these numerous constructions, we will highlight three, all of which appeared roughly at the same time a decade ago.
+While quite different, they all share a common feature, which one might call ``depth two action'' or ``nearest neighbor coupling''.
+In this paper we study a more general construction extending the three above, which retains this feature.